zhenhuaw-me/tflite/README.md

 pip install tflite==1.14.0.post1
 ```

 It would be better if you use a correct version, where the mapping is as below.
+Since `2.0.1`, we don't need `.post?` suffix, so we can keep this version map simple.
+If you notice that some version is missing, please consider contribute it! :)

 | TensorFlow package version   | tflite package version |
 |------------------------------|------------------------|